CristenPerret/SkyBinder/README.md

 #The default bind to open the GUI to bind the actions is "F8"

-Hotkeys are stored in an `.ini` file in the folder this `.ahk` file resides.
+Hotkeys are saved & stored in an `.ini` file where this `.ahk` file resides.

+To adjust the quantity of hotkeys change `#actions = 6 ` Found at the very top.
+To change the text that appears next to each hotkey edit `ActionTitle :=[]` Found just below `#actions = #`.

+Assigning actions to the hotkeys are found at the very end of the script.
+Starting at `Action1:` Your options are the functions listed below, or feel free to have it do anything you want it to do as your copy is your copy.

 #### Functions
 ```